iamnerdyaf/nsestocksapp.python/README.md

 This was created as part of a school project.
 It is still in its initial stages and can be updated to greater functionality.

-Although limited my the programmer's rudimentary knowledge, the project has a graet scope for expansion.
+Although limited by the programmer's rudimentary knowledge, the project has a graet scope for expansion.